Accepting Applications for 2024

 Many breeders feel a Puppy must go to its new home at 8 weeks (around day 49) in order to bond with its new owner.
 However, the longer a Pup can stay with its littermates and the rest of its canine family (within reason), the better socialized the Puppy will be and all the more adaptable with other animals and people, without any diminished ability to build a strong bond with its new family.

 SOCIALIZATION: Socialization is provided by all the adults in their lives, four-legged and two.
 Raised in the heart of our home, Puppies receive lots of loving human interaction.
-They are familiar with everyday household sights, sounds, scents, and activity.
-Of course, English Shepherd Puppies benefit greatly from our Ranch lifestyle also, being exposed to a variety of animal species and meeting visitors of all ages.
+They are familiar with everyday household sights, sounds, scents, and activities.
+Of course, English Shepherd Puppies benefit greatly from our Ranch lifestyle also being exposed to a variety of animal species and meeting visitors of all ages.
 You may expect a well-socialized, happy, confident Puppy ready for adventure!

 Much planning and time go into each litter, and it is all rewarded with Puppy sweetness, a beautiful dog full of health and vitality, and the ear-to-ear smiles of each new owner.
 Of course, as with any puppy, it will be up to the owner to continue proper socialization and training.

 EARLY TRAINING: We expose our little ones to a variety of situations and people, this helps them be adaptable to new experiences and develop the confidence to perform whatever tasks are required of them as they mature.
-Puppies receive Early Neurological Stimulation, are temperament and structure evaluated.
+Puppies are raised using the Puppy Culture enrichment program.